GorillaApocalypse/gorilla-nemesis/README.md

 # gorilla-nemesis
+Gorilla Nemesis

-Gorilla Nemesis - smart contract
+The smart contract "GorillaNemesis", starts on line 1875